isomerpages/moe-yiochukangsec/_our-curriculum/Non Academic Programmes/CoCurricular Activities.md

         <li>A student may opt to participate in <strong>more than one CCA</strong> to broaden his/her experience, gain more exposure and learn a wider range of skills.
 Such involvement will be <strong>passion-driven</strong> and students <strong>will not be awarded a higher attainment</strong> for the participation in an additional CCA.</li>
         <li>Continuous involvement in and commitment to the same CCA will be rewarded, and this is reflected through a higher level of attainment assigned to students who stay with the same CCA over the years.</li>
         <li>All students must attain a <strong>minimum of 75% attendance</strong> in their 1st CCA in order for points to be computed.</li>
-        <li>The School Band and the National Uniformed Groups, comprising the National Cadet Corps (NCC), National Civil Defence Cadet Corps (NCDCC) and National Police Cadet Corps (NPCC) <strong>are mandatory CCA</strong> for all secondary schools. <strong>Students in any one of the mandatory CCA are not permitted to change his/her CCA throughout their secondary school years, except for medical reasons, or once at the end of Secondary 1 or 2.</strong>
+			<li>The <a href="/cca/Performing-Arts/Concert-Band/">School Band</a> and the National Uniformed Groups, comprising the National Cadet Corps (NCC), National Civil Defence Cadet Corps (NCDCC) and <a href="/cca/Uniformed-Groups/NPCC/">National Police Cadet Corps (NPCC)</a> <strong>are mandatory CCA</strong> for all secondary schools. <strong>Students in any one of the mandatory CCA are not permitted to change his/her CCA throughout their secondary school years, except for medical reasons, or once at the end of Secondary 1 or 2.</strong>
             <ul>
                 <li>Students who wish to <strong>change CCA</strong> may opt for a change in CCA at the <strong>beginning</strong> of each academic year.
 Each student can only opt for change of CCA once either at the end of Sec One or Sec Two.</li>
                 <li>The number of training sessions ranges from one to two in a week.
 Note that during peak season of the CCA, training sessions may increase up to three times a week.</li>